lokeshpal27/LinkedinJobAnalysis/README.md

 ## Future Work
 In the future, we plan to expand our analysis to include more job markets and identify job trends in other countries.
 We also plan to improve the data cleaning process to automate and make it more efficient.

-## Contributors
-- [Insert name of contributor]
-- [Insert name of contributor]
-- [Insert name of contributor]

-## Contact Information
-If you have any questions or feedback about our project, please contact us at [Insert email address or contact information].
-# Job Trends Analysis Project

-This is a collaborative project to analyze job trends across India.

 ## Aim
 The aim of this project is to identify job trends across India and provide insights on the most popular job titles, job levels, companies hiring, and top cities for job opportunities.